Innovation Policy, Sustainable Development and Science in Policy Making.

-Kira Matus is a visiting associate professor of public policy in the Division of Social Sciences and the Division of the Environment.
-She received her PhD in Public Policy from Harvard University in 2009.
+Kira Matus received her PhD in Public Policy from Harvard University in 2009.
 Her primary research focus is at the intersection of innovation, sustainability science, and public policy, focusing on sustainable production-consumption systems.
-A large portion of her research is on how policy interacts with the development and implementation of "green" technologies in supply chains, especially those that include the production and/or use of chemicals. .
+A large portion of her research is on how policy interacts with the development and implementation of "green" technologies in supply chains, especially those that include the production and/or use of chemicals.
 She looks at how policy can incentivize innovation- but also at how innovation can feed-back into policy, and when new technologies allow for, and sometimes even demand, new approaches to policy on the part of public, private and civil society actors.
 This includes areas such as certification and voluntary regulatory tools, as examples of some of the different approaches being used to effectively regulate emerging technologies.
 She also has a longstanding interest in the use of scientific expertise in the policy process, which has led to work on the controversies surrounding efforts to control bovine Tb with the culling badgers in the UK and possums in the NZ.
 Previous to joining HKUST, Prof. Matus was a Senior Lecturer in Innovation and Sustinability and Deputy Head of Department at UCL STEaPP, and Assistant Professor of Public Policy and Management at the LSE.
 She was also a Ruffalo Sustainability Fellow in the Sustainability Science Program at Harvard University, where she was project co-director of "Innovation and Access to Technologies for Sustainabile Development."